 Jasmine and Melissa Hemsley are food lovers with a passion for wellness and delicious, nutrient-dense cooking.
 The Art of Eating Well is their best-selling, first cookbook packed with over 150 nourishing and fun recipes that are free from grain, gluten and refined sugar. [quote from their website]

-If you want to follow the original recipe from the cookbook, you can find it here.
-My recipe is slightly different as I used the ingredients I had available at home: 1 tin of black beans instead of two, since my local supermarket doesn’t stock them.
+My recipe is slightly different than the original, as I used the ingredients I had available at home: 1 tin of black beans instead of two, since my local supermarket doesn’t stock them.
 I thought the batter might be too liquid, so I added four spoons of flour (self-raising to make sure my brownies would rise nicely – though the original recipe doesn’t list baking powder).
 I also added extra cocoa powder and a bit of light brown sugar (because I had used up all the maple syrup I had).

 My brownies were not too sweet AT ALL and had a very rich chocolate taste, which is why my husband and I love them so much!

 The original Hemsley + Hemsley recipe calls for one teaspoon of coffee extract, which I didn’t use this time but I think it would have added a nice taste to the brownies.
-Next time I will try adding a bit of coffee powder (as in the Salted Mocha Biscotta) to see how it works!
+Next time I will try adding a bit of coffee powder to see how it works!

 I sprinkled hazelnuts on top of the batter and I think their crunchiness make the brownies even better than they would have been with just the walnuts.
 So just be creative and make small adjustments to this recipe, based on your taste and preferences.